bigbirdcode/cliptools/README.rst

 Concept
 -------

+App is listening to keyboard and collecting texts copied to the clipboard.
+It can also have collection of other useful texts.
+Beside texts, it has some actions, like uppercase, lowercase, backslash duplication, getting file content, etc.

 I assigned a keyboard shortcut to the ClipTools app.
 So it is started by just a key combination.
 Then I can easily select a group of texts, the actual text, the processing action just by the number keys from 1 to 9.
-Finally the result is copied to the clipboard.
+Finally the processed text result is copied to the clipboard.

 Status
 ------